 If you’re in need of better weather protection or additional features than the Columbia Watertight II or REI Groundbreaker provide, you should consider Marmot’s PreCip Eco rain jacket.
 The Marmot’s more modern 2.5-layer construction and sealed seams do a better job of keeping water at bay (the seams are where the Watertight leaked for us), and the pit zips are better at managing heat buildup during activity.
 We also like the Marmot’s slightly more trim fit, which still allowed plenty of room for layering.
 Both the Watertight II and Groundbreaker are significantly cheaper, but if your budget allows, we recommend spending up for the more capable PreCip Eco at $100.

-One final option to consider is The North Face Venture 2, which is a popular rain jacket for traveling, hiking, and around-town use.
-The Venture 2 features a 2.5-layer DryVent waterproof construction, weighs about 2 ounces less at 10.9 ounces total, and has additional features like pit zips.
-But while the Venture 2 looks good on paper, a recent stormy trip to the Grand Canyon left us disappointed.
+Another option to consider is The North Face Venture 2, which is a popular rain jacket for hiking, traveling and around-town use.
+At $99, Venture 2 features a 2.5-layer DryVent waterproof construction, weighs a bit less at 11.6 ounces total, and has additional features like pit zips.
+But while the Venture 2 looks good on paper, a stormy trip to the Grand Canyon left us disappointed.
 In short, its baggy fit, cheap-feeling construction, and questionable weather protection barely outperformed the Watertight II in most cases.
 For those on a budget, the less expensive Columbia is the smarter choice.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!